qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 If you applied to your layout or any shown layer an advanced effect such as blend modes, transparency or symbol effects, these cannot be printed as vectors, and the effects may be lost.
-Checking :guilabel:`Print as raster` in the :ref:`layout_tab` helps to keep the effects but rasterize the composition.
+Checking :guilabel:`Print as raster` in the :ref:`layout_panel` helps to keep the effects but rasterize the composition.
 Note that the :guilabel:`Force layer to render as raster` in the Rendering tab of Layer Properties dialog is a layer-level alternative that avoids global composition rasterization.

-If you need to export your layout as a **georeferenced PDF**, in the :ref:`layout_tab`, make sure you select the correct map item to use in |selectString| :guilabel:`Reference map`.
+If you need to export your layout as a **georeferenced PDF**, in the :ref:`layout_panel`, make sure you select the correct map item to use in |selectString| :guilabel:`Reference map`.